 Contentful enabled Loblaw teams to quickly pivot from marketing content to communicating critical information for shopping in the time of Covid-19.
 “We feel great about how quickly we were able to stand up these changes, and grateful we have a tool like Contentful to facilitate this,” Jerrold says.

 How Loblaw migrated their retail sites to Contentful

 Loblaw was able to use Contentful easily because of the work the company had done in 2019.
 The Digital Experience (DX) team took on the modernization of a large number of Loblaw legacy websites, with a brief that included migrating them to cloud hosting, redesigning visual presentation and user experience, and reducing the number of CMSes for cost efficiency and training alignment.
 The team also had to make sure that every web experience was fully accessible, complying with both Accessibility for Ontarians with Disabilities (AODA) and international WCAG 2.0 standards.

 “We originally established Contentful as a way to accelerate that work, enabling scale, speed and cost control,” Jerrold says.

-Loblaw Digital opted for a large shared space when it signed up for Contentful Enterprise.
+Loblaw Digital opted for a large shared space when it signed up for a Contentful premium plan.
 “We’ve created very flat content models that give us the ability to work with a small number of content types, but still have full flexibility so we can design front-end experiences that are completely separate from the platform and the content modeling piece,” Jerrold says.